Taiwolawal/darey.io-pbl/project15.md

 Create security group for:
 * External Load balancer - Traffic from the internet (http, https).
 * Bastion - SSH access from your computer.
-* Nginx (Reverse Proxy Server) - Source of traffic only from the external load balance and SSH from Bastion.
+* Nginx (Reverse Proxy Server) - Source of traffic only from the external load balancer and SSH from Bastion.
 * Internal Load balancer -  traffic only form Nginx.
 * Webserver - traffic source from Internal Load Balancer and SSH from Bastion only.
 * Datalayer - traffic from Bastion (Mysql), Webserver (NFS and Mysql).